Friday, September 26, 2014

 For more information on the Pordenone Festival of Silent Films, go to http://www.cinetecadelfriuli.org/gcm/

-Wilbur Durborough entering Germany, 1915
+Wilbur Durborough entering Germany, 1915.
+Colorized picture.

-link to high res image
+link to original high res image

 Sunday, September 21, 2014